moggieuk/ERCF-Software-V3/README.md

     ----------------------          ----------------------     -----

-    1. home_to_extruder=0           toolhead_homing_max=20     This is probably the BEST option and can work with FLEX toolhead_homing_step=1     Filament can load close to extruder gear, then is pulled sync_load_length=1         through to home on toolhead sensor by synchronized gear and extruder motors
+    1. home_to_extruder=0           toolhead_homing_max=20     This is probably the BEST option and can work with FLEX toolhead_homing_step=1     Filament.
+Filament loaded close to extruder gear, then is pulled sync_load_length=1         through to home on toolhead sensor by synchronized gear and extruder motors